kubevirt/containerized-data-importer/hack/README.md

 - 'cluster-up': Start a default Kubernetes or Open Shift cluster. set KUBEVIRT_PROVIDER environment variable to either 'k8s-1.10.4' or 'os-3.10.0' to select the type of cluster. set KUBEVIRT_NUM_NODES to something higher than 1 to have more than one node.
 - 'cluster-down': Stop the cluster, doing a make cluster-down && make cluster-up will basically restart the cluster into an empty fresh state.
 - 'cluster-sync': Builds the controller/importer/cloner, and pushes it into a running cluster.
 The cluster must be up before running a cluster sync.
 Also generates a manifest and applies it to the running cluster after pushing the images to it.
 - 'functest': Run functional end to end tests against a running cluster.
+See [execute functional tests](#execute-functional-tests)
 #### Make Variables

 Several variables are provided to alter the targets of the above `Makefile` recipes.